What You Need to Know About Fasting While Breastfeeding

-Have you considered fasting while breastfeeding?
+Have you considered intermittent fasting while breastfeeding?
 Recent claims say it can help you in shedding extra pounds.
 It may work for some women, but as a breastfeeding mother, it’s important to consider many factors before you begin any fasting protocol.

 I have personal experience with intermittent fasting while breastfeeding my 2-year-old son.
 I started when he was about a year and a half old, and I’ve enjoyed all the amazing health benefits, but I also know it’s not for every mom.
 Before starting any new lifestyle or diet, be sure to consult with your doctor first.